How to Prioritize Protecting Sensitive Data

-If your organization does business in Europe or works with European clients, you may be aware of the EU’s work to create a standardized set of data protection regulations.
+If your organization does business in Europe or works with European clients, you’re probably aware of the EU’s work to create a standardized set of data protection regulations.
 This framework, known as GDPR (General Data Protection Regulation) gives individuals greater control over their personal data as well as imposing specific rules on organizations that collect and manage that data.

 First Steps: A Data Privacy Overview of Your Organization